ynatovich/mlhc/README.md

 The purpose of this work is to improve the segmentation of ultrasound scans of the thyroid gland.
 As a part of our research, we set two goals: (1) Obtaining better IoU and DSC scores and (2) using fewer training examples.

 **The project include this main folders and files:**
- - folder 1_or_data: 								              DDTI datasets, which is Unofficial and filtered
+ - folder 1_or_data: 								              DDTI datasets
- - folder 2_preprocessed_data: 					          The data for training networkafter our preprocessing
+ - folder 2_preprocessed_data: 					          Preprocessing of DDTI dataset (remove duplications and crop)
  - AutoSAM:										                    The official repository for AutoSAM
  - MedSAM: 										                    The official repository for MedSAM
  - step2_TrainAndValidate.py:						          The main file for training and validatation